CELL ORGANELLES [TOPIC GUIDE]

 Introduction to cell organelles

 - Cell organelles is a core JC1 topic in H2 BIO A levels.
-This topic is foundation to the entire H2 BIO syllabus.
+This topic is one of the most important foundation to the entire H2 BIO syllabus.
 It explores the microscopic appearance of cells, it’s contents, their corresponding functions as well as their assigned names (plural/singular).

-Most common phrasing errors made by students during exams
+Most common phrasing errors students commit during exams

 - Nucleolus consists of DNA